agg1/tinycms/content/tos-manual.md

 **TinyCC**	|***FAILED(1)***	|***OK(2)***	|
 GCC		|OK			|IRRELEVANT	|

-1. Dynamic-linking[^dynamic-linking] support is test-covered with GCC sufficiently.
+1. Dynamic-linking support is test-covered with GCC sufficiently.
 With TinyCC however an unresolved problem causes [musl-libc dynamic loader libc.so segfault](https://lists.gnu.org/archive/html/tinycc-devel/2024-11/msg00043.html) and **optional** dynamic linking support cannot be offered yet.
 2. As a consequence static-linking must be supported with **all** [userspace system components](#Userspace-Fork) for TinyCC.
 By coincidence static-linking is a suitable option with tinyfront system which too enforces this test-vector variable being **fully** covered which it rarely ever was among hundreds of "distributions" elsewhere (except Oasis Linux for example, tinyfront system, and 9front.org)

-[^dynamic-linking]: "I tend to think the drawbacks of dynamic linking outweigh the advantages for many applications."
-John Carmack [harmful.cat-v.org](https://harmful.cat-v.org/software/dynamic-linking)

 Finally a complete test-vector got intersected for [i586-tinycc-linux2-musl.iso](download.html) completely statically linked with TinyCC.